List of Adelaide Football Club players

 This is a list of players to have played for the Adelaide Football Club in the Australian Football League (AFL) and the AFL Women's (AFLW), the two pre-eminent competitions of Australian rules football.
-Andrew McLeod has played the most games for the club, with 340 games from 1995 to 2010, while Taylor Walker has scored the most goals, with 680 since 2009.
+Andrew McLeod has played the most games for the club, with 340 games from 1995 to 2010, while Taylor Walker has scored the most goals, with 715 between 2009 and 2026.

 Players are listed by the date of their AFL/AFLW debut with the club.
 In cases of players debuting in the same game, they are listed alphabetically.